-Meanwhile…At the Hall of Justice, we were ready to roll up to the museum.
+Meanwhile…At the Hall of Justice we were ready to roll up to the museum.

 Inside was quite a sight!

-Next, we headed into the science museum which was mostly about space.
+Next we headed into the science museum which was mostly about space.

 They also have an Omnimax movie theater, but we decided against seeing a movie and decided to go see if we could find an entrance into Cincinnati’s abandoned subway system.
-We finally found the entrance, but when we got there we were workers who said they had just resealed the entrance and not to touch it because the metal was still hot.
+We finally found the entrance, but when we got there we were greeted by workers who said they had just resealed up the entrance and not to touch it because the metal was still hot.
 Dang.